 Near Petersville in DeWitt County, Texas — The American South (West South Central)

 Location.
-29° 18.782′ N, 97° 13.403′ W. Marker is near Petersville, Texas, in DeWitt County.
-Marker is on State Highway 111 0.4 miles west of Farm to Market Road 966, on the left when traveling west.
+29° 18.838′ N, 97° 13.663′ W. Marker is near Petersville, Texas, in DeWitt County.
+Marker is on State Highway 111 0.6 miles west of Farm to Market Road 966, on the right when traveling west.
+The marker is located on the west side of the St. Annís Cemetery.
 Touch for map.
-Marker is in this post office area: Yoakum TX 77995, United States of America.
+Marker is at or near this postal address: 4162 SH 111 West, Yoakum TX 77995, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies. von Hugo - von Clausewitz Family Cemetery (approx. ľ mile away); Hochheim Cemetery (approx. 3.9 miles away); Cuero I Archeological District (approx. 4 miles away); Hochheim (approx. 4 miles away); Stagecoach Inn The Trail Drivers of Southwest Texas (approx. 4.3 miles away); Chisholm Trail Memorial Park (approx. 4.3 miles away); Yoakum (approx. 4.4 miles away).